Undecidability of the Spectral Gap (full version): Acknowledgements

 TSC would like to thank IBM T.\ J.\ Watson Laboratory for their hospitality during many visits, and Charlie Bennett in particular for insightful discussions about aperiodic tilings and reversible Turing Machines.
 Also, for pointing out that he [Charlie] had wrestled with implementation details of reversible Turing Machines thirty years ago, and it was time a younger generation took over!
 TSC also thanks Ashley and Catherine Montanaro for their kind hospitality in lodging him for two months in their house in Cambridge, where part of this work was carried out.

+The authors are very grateful to Norbert Schuch for pointing out that the aperiodic tiling itself can be exploited to both simplify and at the same time strengthen our original version of the periodic boundary condition results, and to James Watson for pointing out a number of errors in the draft manuscript.

-TSC, DPG and MMW thank the Isaac Newton Institute for Mathematical Sciences, Cambridge for their hospitality during the programme ``Mathematical Challenges in Quantum Information'', where part of this work was carried out.
-TSC and DPG are both very grateful to MMW and the Technische Universit\"at M\"unchen for their hospitality over summer 2014, when another part of the work was completed.
+TSC, DPG and MMW thank the Isaac Newton Institute for Mathematical Sciences, Cambridge for their hospitality during the programme ``Mathematical Challenges in Quantum Information'', where part of this work was carried out; also the organisers of the 2014 Seefeld Quantum Information Workshop, where another part of this work was carried out.
+TSC and DPG are both very grateful to MMW and the Technische Universit\"at M\"unchen for their hospitality over summer 2014, when some of this work was completed.